We believe that everyone has a musical voice inside them.

 Performed by the Inora Brass Quintet and Percussionist Andy Gagnon

 Katya receiving a standing ovation after the world premiere of Tongues of Fire held in the Vermont Senate Chambers

-Katya is senior from Hartford High School, and is headed to Oberlin College of Arts and Sciences after a gap year.
+Katya is a senior from Hartford High School and is headed to Oberlin College of Arts and Sciences after a gap year.
 She will pursue a dual degree in both music composition and creative writing.

 Performed by Jaime Laredo and the Vermont Symphony Orchestra